Advice and Mentoring

 The Davis Center coordinates two types of internship at the Research and Training Center of the Central Bank of Armenia (CBA) in Dilijan, Armenia: research internships and data science internships.
 In Tbilisi, Georgia, internships can be arranged in a variety of non-governmental organizations as well as in the private sector.

-Apply for all internships using the Centralized Application for Research and Travel (CARAT) by Wednesday, January 17, 2018.
+Apply for all internships using the Centralized Application for Research and Travel (CARAT).